Taupō District Council: Mangakino-Pouakani

 The areas of Mangakino and Pouakani are administered by the Taupō District Council.
 The area is also represented by the Mangakino Pouakani Representation Group which has a total of six members including three Councillors.

 Turangi-Tongariro

-The areas of Turangi and Tongariro are administered by the Taupō District Council.
+The areas of Tūrangi and Tongariro are administered by the Taupō District Council.
 The area is represented at Council by one district Councillor.

 Following the October 2022 local election, the Tūrangi-Tongariro Community Board (TTCB) was replaced with ward representation from one councillor, and a district-wide Māori ward, Te Papamārearea, with two councillors.

 The area will also be supported by a Mana Whakahono a Rohe, a partnership agreement between Taupō District Council and Ngāti Tūrangitukua, the Ngāti Tūwharetoa hapū which holds mana whenua over Tūrangi township.
 As part of the Mana Whakahono, an equal co-governance committee made up of both Ngāti Tūrangitukua and council appointees will be set up.

 To ensure the wider Tongariro area is also fairly represented, a representative group will be established by council and delegated the powers and functions previously held by the TTCB for that area.